-This AD was prompted by a determination that new or more restrictive airworthiness limitations are necessary.
-The FAA is issuing this AD to prevent reduced structural integrity of the airplane.
+This AD prompted by a determination that new or more restrictive airworthiness limitations are necessary.
+The FAA is issuing this AD to address fatigue cracking, damage, or corrosion in principal structural elements, which could result in reduced structural integrity of the airplane.